 [TBD: this “conclusion” does not agree with the formal specificaiton.
 The variant relation is not carried out in the XML (and perhaps not in all tables in this document?
 Not in Table 14 in Section 6.5) Make sure that either this statement is withdrawn or the variant definition is actually added.]

 [MT: to be addresed in the next version of the report]

+[BJ: added to the Table 14.]

 D.1.2 Latin Small Letter A vs. Latin Small Letter Alpha